 Holding sway as the premier collecting museum in Oregon, the Portland Art Museum occupies an entire city block in the South Park Blocks.
 Home to a dizzying array of work from all over the world, it also boasts the Clement Greenberg Collection, a personal look into the taste of one of Modernism’s most powerful critics.
 Alongside these 20th century masterpieces, the museum also highlights regional contemporary artists at its APEX space, possesses a fine collection of Native American art, schedules regular exhibitions of its collection of world-class prints and drawings and frequently hosts blockbuster events from major collections, both public and private.

-Nearby, younger spaces like Hap Gallery and Upfor focus on video, new media and installations that speak to Portland’s place in the ever-decentralizing art world.
-Straddling the area between traditional gallery and alternative exhibition space, PNCA’s 511 Gallery, Adams & Ollman, Carl & Sloan and Fourteen30 Contemporary stand at the edge of the avant-garde.
+Nearby, younger spaces like Upfor focus on video, new media and installations that speak to Portland’s place in the ever-decentralizing art world.
+Straddling the area between traditional gallery and alternative exhibition space, PNCA’s 511 Gallery, Adams & Ollman, and Fourteen30 Contemporary stand at the edge of the avant-garde.
 Meanwhile, the venerable nonprofit Blue Sky Gallery has a long history of advocacy and showing first-rate photography.

 Beyond the more traditional models, some spaces fully embrace the moniker of “alternative space,” playing host to exhibitions, performances, publications and films.
 The Everett Station Lofts are a group of combined living and work spaces in Northwest Portland, focusing on small galleries and project spaces with an immersive and community-oriented approach.
 Other exhibition spaces like S1, Yale Union, and the Portland Museum of Modern Art expand on these ideas to showcase emerging artists and more experimental endeavors.

-Disjecta, in the Kenton neighborhood, and the Art Gym at Marylhurst University are less grassroots, but they are interested in furthering a regional understanding of the arts through professional publications, retrospectives and Disjecta’s Portland Biennial.
+Disjecta, in the Kenton neighborhood, is less grassroots, but works to further a regional understanding of the arts through professional publications, retrospectives and Disjecta’s Portland Biennial.
 If you want to buy some books, prints or various art objects, while also taking in an exhibition, head over to Ampersand or Nationale, where their galleries thrive alongside commercial spaces.

 Exploring all of Portland’s art scene can be a daunting task.
 Luckily, there are multiple maps, calendars and schedules to simplify your your art outing.
 For public art, check out Public Art PDX.
 Interested in attending First Thursday?
 Click through to the Portland Art Dealers Association for a smattering of member galleries and related institutions.
 Or, if you’re having trouble deciding, head on over to our Visual Arts section to view a curated list of our favorite exhibitions this season.